meziantou/Meziantou.GitLabClient/docs/coverage.md

     - [ ] `snippets_access_level`: One of disabled, private, or enabled.
     - [ ] `snippets_enabled`: (Deprecated) Enable snippets for this project.
 Use snippets_access_level instead.
     - [ ] `suggestion_commit_message`: The commit message used to apply merge request suggestions.
-    - [ ] `tag_list`: The list of tags for a project; put array of tags, that should be finally assigned to a project.
+    - [ ] `tag_list`: (Deprecated in GitLab 14.0) The list of tags for a project; put array of tags, that should be finally assigned to a project.
+Use topics instead.
+    - [ ] `topics`: The list of topics for the project.
+This replaces any existing topics that are already added to the project.
+(Introduced in GitLab 14.0.)
     - [ ] `visibility`: See project visibility level.
     - [ ] `wiki_access_level`: One of disabled, private, or enabled.
     - [ ] `wiki_enabled`: (Deprecated) Enable wiki for this project.
 Use wiki_access_level instead.
+    - [ ] `issues_template`: Default description for Issues.
+Description is parsed with GitLab Flavored Markdown.
+See Templates for issues and merge requests.
+    - [ ] `merge_requests_template`: Default description for Merge Requests.
+Description is parsed with GitLab Flavored Markdown.
+See Templates for issues and merge requests.
+    - [ ] `keep_latest_artifact`: Disable or enable the ability to keep the latest artifact for this project.
 - [ ] [Edit project hook](https://docs.gitlab.com/ee/api/projects.html#edit-project-hook) `PUT /projects/:id/hooks/:hook_id`
     - [ ] `confidential_issues_events`: Trigger hook on confidential issues events.
     - [ ] `confidential_note_events`: Trigger hook on confidential note events.